 The prostate specific antigen (PSA) test is a blood test.
 It can help find prostate cancer.
 PSA is a substance in semen.
-It is made by the prostate.
+It’s made by the prostate.
 It is normal for some PSA to leak from the prostate into the bloodstream.
-But more than a normal amount of PSA sometimes gets into the blood.
+But sometimes, more than a normal amount of PSA gets into the blood.
 The PSA test measures the amount of PSA in the blood.
-If the test shows higher than normal blood levels of PSA, other tests are needed to help find the cause.
+If the test shows high blood level of PSA, other tests are needed to help find the cause.

-If you and your doctor decide you should have a PSA test, a routine prostate exam may be done first.
+Before a PSA test, you may have a digital rectal exam (DRE) of the prostate.
+For this exam, the health care provider inserts a lubricated, gloved finger into the rectum to feel the prostate.
 Then you’ll be sent to have your blood drawn for the PSA test.
-The test is done at a blood drawing station.
-This may be in the doctor’s office.
+The test may be done in the health care provider’s office.
 Or it may be at a lab, clinic, or hospital.
-Blood is taken from your arm and sent to a lab to be evaluated.
+Blood is taken from your arm and sent to a lab to be tested.

 The time it takes to get your test results varies.
-Ask your doctor when you can expect your results.
-When the results return, you and your doctor can discuss what they mean.
+Ask your health care provider when you can expect your results.
+You and your health care provider will discuss the results.
 A normal range for your PSA depends on a number of factors.
 These include your age and the size of your prostate.
-They also include your risk factors for cancer, your symptoms, and the results of any PSA tests you’ve had.
-All of these things are taken into account when your PSA tests numbers are analyzed.
+They also include your risk factors for cancer, your symptoms, and the results of any previous PSA tests you’ve had.
+All of these things are taken into account when your PSA tests numbers are assessed.

-Talk with your doctor about the pros and cons of PSA testing and regular prostate exams.
-Even if your PSA level is normal, you may still need regular prostate exams.
-If you are African American or have a family history of prostate cancer, talk with your doctor about PSA tests by age
+If you are African-American or have a family history of prostate cancer, talk with your health care provider about PSA tests by age